 Hands-on studies are complemented by theory subjects aimed at learning and education in art science and arts, and specialised seminars developing both analytical and creative abilities.

 Exercises form a substantial part of the studies, allowing students to master specialised skills, gain experience and match their knowledge to that of their fellow students of other FAMU subjects.
 The goal of the study is to raise independently thinking creative personalities able to earn the general public’s respect and interest in the presented topics and issues with their work and attitude.

 Prof. Mgr.
 Rudolf Adler, Doc.
 Miroslav Janek, MgA.
-Mgr.
-Jan Gogola ml., MgA.
 Vít Klusák, Mgr.
-Petr Kubica, MgA.
+Petr Kubica, Doc.
 Martin Mareček, RNDr.
 MgA.
 Alice Růžičková, Ing.
 MgA.
-Martin Řezníček, Doc.
-MgA.
-Helena Třeštíková a prof. Karel Vachek.
+Martin Řezníček, MgA.
+Jan Šípek, MgA.
+Lukáš Kokeš, PhD.
+Lucie Králová, Prof. Helena Třeštíková a Prof. Karel Vachek.

 GRADUATES CONTINUING THEIR OWN WORK SUCCESSFULLY